NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/Completed/The Whispering Cairn.md

 > - [x] gp::5

 ### Development
-If the PCs make too much noise in this area, they may be detected by the wolves in [[4-Campaign/Age of Worms/The Whispering Cairn#4.
+If the PCs make too much noise in this area, they may be detected by the wolves in [[The Whispering Cairn#4.
 Hall of Honor (Moderate)|area 4]].
 Each of the three wolves has a -2 modifier on it's [[Skills#Perception|Perception]] check due to distance.
 The DC for this check varies depending upon the PCs volume, ranging from 0 to 10.

-Every three rounds, allow the PCs a [[Skills#Perception|Perception]] check (DC 10) to notice a faint flickering green light coming from the north ([[4-Campaign/Age of Worms/The Whispering Cairn#7.
+Every three rounds, allow the PCs a [[Skills#Perception|Perception]] check (DC 10) to notice a faint flickering green light coming from the north ([[The Whispering Cairn#7.
 False Tomb|area 7G]]).

 ## 3. Collapsed Passage
 > [!note]+ Read Aloud